Des Moines Traffic Attorney

 Are they letting you go?
 If yes, go.
 If no, do not yourself easier to convict.

 When can police search my car?

-The police can search your car: when they have a warrant, when they see guns or weapons in plain view, when they’re arresting you, when they’re impounding your car, when they have probable cause, and **when you give them permission.**
+The police can search your car: when they have a warrant, when they see guns or weapons or drugs or other evidence in plain view, when they’re arresting you, when they’re impounding your car, when they have probable cause, and **when you give them permission.**

 Do not give the police permission to search your car.
 If they search it anyway over your objection, there may or may not be anything that can be done, but do not give permission for a search.
 Even if you know you have nothing to hide, police planting evidence to make you look guilty is something that happens in Des Moines sometimes.
 Don’t make yourself an easy target.